kris-2211/Design-Patterns/README.md

   - When there is a language to interpret.
   - When statements can be represented as abstract syntax trees.
   - Best suited for simple grammars where efficiency is not critical.
+- **Example**
+  Interpreter: Using regular expressions to specify patterns of strings.
+Each rule in the regular expression grammar can be represented by a class (e.g., LiteralExpression, AlternationExpression), and an interpreter uses these representations to match patterns against strings.

 # Iterator (Cursor)